zofe/deficient/README.md

  - deficient make a vendor of __3.5 mb__
  - laravel build a vendor of __20 mb__

- (using illuminate components of 4.1 version for both)
+ (using illuminate components of 4.1 --prefer-dist version for both)

 ## Installation